Controlled-access highway: Vietnam

 At present, the expressway system of Vietnam is 895 km long.
 Under the government's plan, the national expressway system will have a total length of 6,411 km.
 The expressway system in Vietnam is separate from the national highway system.

 Most of the expressways are located in the North, especially around Hanoi.
 Of the 21 expressways in Vietnam, 8 emanate from Hanoi and 14 are in the north, with a length of 1,368 km.
-The first expressway in Vietnam is the Lien Khuong - Prenn Pass expressway, which is inaugurated and opened for traffic on July 29, 2008.
+The first expressway in Vietnam is the Ho Chi Minh City - Trung Luong Expressway, which is inaugurated and opened for traffic on 3 February 2010.

 Currently, most of the expressways in Vietnam are four-lane highways, with some routes like Ha Noi - Haiphong, and Phap Van - Cau Gie being six-lane.
 The only elevated expressway in Vietnam is Mai Dich - Thanh Tri Bridge (also known as the third beltway in Hanoi).
-The cost of building Vietnam's highways is one of the most expensive in the world, with an average cost of $12 million per kilometer.
-Compared with China, where there are similarities, their highway costs only $5 million per kilometer, where in the US and European countries, costs $3–4 million per kilometer.
+The cost of building Vietnam's highways is one of the most expensive in the world, with an average cost of $12 million per kilometre.
+Compared with China, where there are similarities, their highway costs only $5 million per kilometre, where in the US and European countries, costs $3–4 million per kilometre.

 According to road traffic laws of Vietnam, an expressway is a road for motor vehicles, with a divider separating opposing traffic directions, no at-grade crossings with intersecting roads, fully equipped facilities to ensure continuous traffic flow, safety and short journey times, and access allowed only at interchanges.

 Europe

-Regarding road function (see also ERSO Traffic Safety Synthesis on Roads), motorways serve exclusively the function of flow (Wegman & Aarts, 2005).
+Regarding road function, motorways serve exclusively the function of flow.
 They allow for efficient throughput of, usually long distance, motorized traffic, with unhindered flow of traffic, no traffic signals, at-grade intersections or property access and elimination of conflicts with other directions of traffic, thus, dramatically improving both safety and capacity.

 Although roads are under the responsibility of each individual state, including within the European Union, there are some legal conventions (international treaties) and some European directives which give a legal framework for roads of a European importance with the goal to introduce some kind of homogenization between various members.
 They basically consider, at European level, three types of roads: motorways, express roads, and ordinary roads.

 Some European treaties also define aspects such as the range of speed limit, or for some geometric aspects of roads, in particularly for the International E-road network.